 Lesson 5: Maintain a strong alliance between agencies and business.

 Knowing how to source information during a flood is just as important as planning.
 The best course of action: boots-on-the-ground partnerships between agencies and businesses.

 Harper: Any jurisdictional authority – police, fire, emergency management – that alerts, informs and protects the public needs to inform their community that they have a critical event management system and make sure everyone knows how to register, opt in and update their information.

 Pickren: From the corporate side, the commercial person responsible needs to make sure they’re part of the communication coming out of a local emergency management group so there's a direct line of communication that allows them to take action for their facility and the people in it.

-Lesson 6: Increase awareness by keeping tabs on multiple sources.
+Lesson 6: Increase situational awareness by keeping tabs on multiple sources.

 As a storm worsens, anyone in flood-prone areas should monitor multiple sources to get the most accurate information.
 Keeping tabs on the social media feeds of local news outlets is one simple way to gather risk intelligence.

 Harper: In this day and age it is difficult to filter out the noise for accurate risk intelligence.
 Using multiple sources is critical and sometimes social media or rumors get in the way.
 Our Critical Event Management capabilities can streamline your validation and help you respond faster and recover sooner.

 Pickren: If a commercial account is receiving alerts through some type of risk intelligence system, you'd just see the weather itself.
 That’s not enough if you’re concerned about a health and wellness check for any employees in the evacuation zone.
 Staying informed with your local emergency management office will provide additional information on the potential impacts.